Fusionmedstaff

 Megan Bebout

-Blog_May18_Compact-minNew to travel nursing?
+New to travel nursing?
 Looking for a way to optimize your travel nursing experience?
 Tired of applying for individual state nursing licenses?
 Apply for a compact nursing license to easily practice nursing in multiple states and under one license!

 Not only is having a compact license more convenient for travel nurses, but it can also save you a pretty penny in licensing fees.
 Here’s everything you need to know about the nurse licensure compact.

-Compact State Nursing License: What You Need to Know
+Nurse Licensure Compact: What You Need to Know

-What is a compact nursing license?
+What is a nursing compact license?

 If you’re a registered nurse (RN), licensed practical nurse (LPN), or licensed vocational nurse (LVN), then you’re in luck — you’re eligible for a compact license.
-Also known as the Nurse Licensure Compact (NLC) or the Enhanced Nurse Licensure Compact (eNLC), this nursing license allows RNs, LPNs, and LVNs the freedom to professionally work in multiple states.
+Also known as the Nurse Licensure Compact (NLC) or the Enhanced Nurse Licensure Compact (eNLC), this nationally recognized nursing license allows RNs, LPNs, and LVNs the freedom to professionally work in multiple states.

-Having a compact nursing license can be extremely beneficial for nurses.
+Having a multistate license can be extremely beneficial for nurses.
 Since this multistate license allows you to move more freely from state to state, you may have additional opportunities for more lucrative travel nursing jobs where you can make more money.
 And all without having to worry about the hassle of applying for a new license in each location.

 Plus, a compact nursing license offers increased job security, as well as the chance to expand your skill set by working in different healthcare settings across multiple states.
 Think of it as getting paid to take an extended vacation with the added perk of improving your career prospects.